dgkim0803/CTIMiner/README.md

 This source code is tested on python 2.7, MISP 2.4.109 operated on Ubuntu 18.04.

+This work is published in Security and Communication Networks special issue on Data-Driven Cybersecurity as following title:
+"Automated Dataset Generation System for Collaborative Research of Cyber Threat Analysis"

 ## System Architecture
 <p align="center">
   <img src="https://user-images.githubusercontent.com/13994685/39529573-faed5d70-4e61-11e8-83b7-5ff3f99eb6a9.jpg" width="700" title="systemarchitecture">